John Warner Barber

 John Warner Barber (February 2, 1798 – June 22, 1885) was an American engraver and historian whose books of state, national, and local history featured his vivid illustrations, said to have caught the flavor and appearance of city, town, and countryside scenes in his day.
-He also worked books of religious and moral themes and his Religious Emblems and Allegories was published in 1848.
+He also worked on books of religious and moral themes, and his Religious Emblems and Allegories were published in 1848.

 Life

 Barber was born in East Windsor, Connecticut, and learned his craft from the East Windsor printmaker Abner Reed.
 He was the second of six children of Elijah Barber, a poor farmer, and Mary Barber.
 Elijah died during the summer of 1812, which forced the fourteen-year-old John to become responsible for supporting the family.
 In 1823 he opened a business in New Haven, where he produced religious and historical books, illustrated with his own wood and steel engravings.